Akuli/math-derivations/README.md

 Run these commands from the virtualenv as needed:

 - Building into `html` directory: `python3 build.py`
-- Publishing to github pages: build first, then run `python3 publish.py`
+- Publishing to github pages: `python3 publish.py`